WebOrigami/docs/src/content/framework/tutorial.md

     index.html = index.orit(teamData.yaml/0/name)
 ```

-We're going to change `index.orit` so that, instead of just accepting a single person's name, it accepts a virtual folder of people data.
+We're going to change `index.orit` so that, instead of just accepting a single person's name, it accepts the entire hierarchical tree of team data.

 <span class="tutorialStep"></span> **Try it:** Switch the Glitch editor window.
-Update the formula for `index.html` so that the entire `team` folder is passed to the template.
+Update the formula for `index.html` so that the entire `teamData.yaml` file is passed to the template.

 <reveal-solution>

 ```
 {
   public = {
-    index.html = index.orit(team)
+    index.html = index.orit(teamData.yaml)
     team = @map/values(teamData.yaml, =greet.js(_/name))
     assets
     images